 Blackmail & email scams

 Blackmail has given a bad reputation to Bitcoin.
 Scammers will first attempt to obtain remote control of your desktop device through email phishing.
 If you click within the links of a fraudulent email they automatically obtain remote control of your computer and steal personal (and intimate) information.
-The scammers then requests a certain amount of Bitcoin to delete the material.
+The scammers then request a certain amount of Bitcoin to delete the material.
 Failure to do so could result in your personal information being sent across your contacts and social network.

 To avoid falling victim to such scams, simply do not click on ads or emails that seem suspicious or hard to understand.
 Especially when it comes to emails, always check the sender’s email address and cross-check it online to discover if the sender is legitimate.